 Plan for a soft food diet such as soup, ice cream, mashed potatoes, etc.

 Verbal & written post-operative instructions will be given.
 A written prescription will be given.
 You will have to pick this up at the pharmacy of your choice.
 You can return to work when you feel up to it, or per our instructions.
 We can supply you with a doctor's note if you need one.

 About Our Practice

-Dr. Katabi & Dr. Smythe have extensive knowledge, training and certification in a wide variety of anesthesia techniques.
-Dr. Katabi & Dr. Smythe are certified by both the American Board of Oral and Maxillofacial Surgery and the National Dental Board of Anesthesiology.
+Dr. Katabi has extensive knowledge, training and certification in a wide variety of anesthesia techniques.
+Dr. Katabi is certified by both the American Board of Oral and Maxillofacial Surgery and the National Dental Board of Anesthesiology.
 All staff members have various certifications related to cardiopulmonary resuscitation (CPR), emergency patient care, and patients undergoing anesthesia.